Viqer/ExpenseTracker-python/README.md

 It'll also tell the user how much they can spend for the rest of the month to stay in budget (which is a custom value decided by your app, e.g. `$2000`.

 ## 🎯 App Requirements
+1. User inputs their budget for the month.

-1. Ask the user to add an expense (name, category, amount)
+2. Ask the user to add an expense (name, category, amount)
-2. Save expense entries to a `.csv` file.
+3. Save expense entries to a `.csv` file.
-3. Read the file to summarise the expense totals for that month
+4. Read the file to summarise the expense totals for that month
-4. Show the user how much they can spend for the rest of the month (to stay in budget)
+5. Show the user how much they can spend for the rest of the month (to stay in budget)

 ### ✨ Bonus

 1. Show expenses by category
-2. Give the user a rough estimate of how much they have left to spend per day
+2. Give the user a rough estimate of how much they have left to spend per day for the remainder of the month

 ## 💡 Recommended Project Structure